mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The rack has a lot of expensive equipment.
 You don't want it to fall over and damage things or, worse, injure someone.
 So, you want it to have a low center of gravity to maximize stability.

-The heaviest component in my rack by far is the UPS, weighing in at a whopping XX lbs (XX kg).
+The heaviest component in my rack by far is the UPS, weighing in at a whopping 27 lbs.

 I haven't built my rack-mounted storage server yet, but I'm leaving space for it on the bottom, as it will be the next heaviest thing after the UPS, as disks are heavy.